AFraderaSola/Scerevisiae_RBPs_Interactome/02_KOscreen/YKAFXXX/LFQ/02_FunctionalAnalysis/README.md

 It requires the following input files for each KO-RBP:

-- **_YAFXXX_QuantifiedProteins.csv_**:  Obtained during the **CoreAnalysis**, it contains all the quantified proteins and its associated statistical values.
+- **_YKAFXXX_QuantifiedProteins.csv_**:  Obtained during the **CoreAnalysis**, it contains all the quantified proteins and its associated statistical values.
 We need the **Protein.IDs column** which we will use as our universe (background) during the enrichment analysis.
 It can be found, for each KO-RBP, on the different sheets of the 01_CoreAnalysis_LFQ_QuantifiedProteins.xlsx file.

 - **YKAFXXX_Enriched_YKAFXXX_vs_YKAF000.csv_**:  Obtained during the **CoreAnalysis**, it contains all the enriched proteins and its associated statistical values.
 We need the **Protein.IDs column** which we will compare to the universe (background) during the enrichment analysis.
 It can be found, for each KO-RBP, on the different sheets of the 01_CoreAnalysis_LFQ_EnrichedProteins.xlsx file.

-Additionally, it requires the 00_KOScreeningMasterFile.xlsx (02_KOscreen folder) file to match the stock ID, YAFXXX, to its systematic and gene name.
+Additionally, it requires the 00_KOScreeningMasterFile.xlsx (02_KOscreen folder) file to match the stock ID, YKAFXXX, to its systematic and gene name.

 ## LFQ_KO_Enrichment.R Script